liapia99/Poet-Lens/README.md

 9. You'll want to adjust the following settings:
     - Glamor: ON (for Camera setup on newer versions of Raspbian OS)
     - Serial Port ON (lets you access receipt printer inputs)
-    - Serial Console OFF (idk what this does)

     Restart the system as needed.